GregTurbo/Open-Frame1/ordering_guide.md

 # Open-Frame1 Ordering Guide
 First screen you'll upload the fabrication files.
-Just upload .zip file located /PCB/Board Fab Files/.
-At the bottom of this screen JLC asks if you want them to do any smt assembly.
+Just upload the .zip file located /PCB/Board Fab Files/.
+At the bottom of this screen JLC asks if you want them to do any smt assembly which you should select.

 ![Screen1_1](Ordering_guide_images/screen1_1.png)![Screen1_2](Ordering_guide_images/screen1_2.png)